gypsydave5/gypsydave5.github.io/posts/go-design-patterns.md

 published: false
 ---

-## Introduction
+## Introduction: Objects and Go

 When you read the Gang Of Four design patterns book, you really shouldn't skip past the introduction.

-Even if you (think) you know how Object
+### Interfaces, Not Implementation

+> This so greatly reduces implementation dependencies between subsystems that it leads to the following principle of reusable object-oriented design:

+> > Program to an interface, not an implementation.

+> Don’t declare variables to be instances of particular concrete classes.
+Instead, commit only to an interface defined by an abstract class.
+You will find this to be a common theme of the design patterns in this book.

+### Composition, Not Inheritance

+> Favor object composition over class inheritance

 ## Adapter Pattern